inspire-1a03/eru-2020/docs/eru-day1-2.md

 Once you've completed your RBG LED thermometer:
 - Upload your saved sketch to the top-level directory of your GitHub repository.
 - Complete the **Day 2: Results** section in your project page (/docs/index.md) of your GitHub repository.
+Refer to the module [outline page](eru-outline.md) for more information on evaluation criteria.

 During the last hour of day 2, you'll be given an hour to chat with your breakout group peers to brainstorm ideas for your days 3 and 4 challenge: **The Great Arduino Make-Off**
 - Review the instructions provided in your [Day 3 and 4 instruction page](eru-day3-4.md)